damianhakert/damianhakert.github.io/source/handbook/resellers/onboarding/index.html.md

 ### Technical training
  - [ ] Partner technical team trained by @balameb
+ - [ ] Partner to be sent authorised reseller plaque engraved with their business name.@scornille

 ### Lead Management
 - [ ] Reseller added to lead flow @francisaquino